-I practise Rolfing in St Albans, along with Osteopathic Spinal Manipulation and other bodywork modalities.
+I practise Rolfing in St Albans, along with Massage, Osteopathic Spinal Manipulation and other bodywork modalities.
 Clients often see me to relieve problems like back pain, neck and shoulder pain, or to improve athletic performance or maybe even to reverse some of the slowdown and stiffness of ageing.
-I also practise Rolfing in London.
+I also practise Rolfing and Massage in London.

 How can Rolfing help